STARIONGROUP/COMET-SDK-Community-Edition/README.md

 ## CDP4Dal

 The CDP4Dal library is a library that provides the basis to implement ECSS-E-TM-10-25A Annex C. Annex C specifies both the JSON REST API and the exchange file format.
 The CDP4Dal library contains the Assembler that is used to create a fully dereferenced object graph, a message bus to send events for consumptions in applications that implement the MVVM design pattern as well as the Session class that manages a connection to a datasource.

+## CDP4JsonFileDal

+The CDP4JsonFileDal library is a C# library that provides an implementation of ECSS-E-TM-10-25A Annex C.3, the JSON Exchange File Format.
+This file format is a ZIP archive in which a number of files are stored that each contain one or more ECSS-E-TM-10-25 objects that are serialized in the form of a JSON array of JSON objects.
+The CDP4JsonFileDal library can be used to read from such a ZIP archive, and to create such a ZIP archive.
+The ZIP archive is typically used to exchange complete models between organizations.

 # License